eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

    we provide limited
    `administering of medication`_

-In our setting staff are able to take action to apply first aid treatment in the event of an accident involving a child or adult.
+In our setting staff are able to take action to apply first aid treatment in the event of an injury involving a child or adult.
 At least one member of staff with current first aid training is on the premises or on an outing at any one time.
 The first aid qualification includes first aid training for infants and young children.